Things to Do in Florence, Italy

 Preserving the feel and charm of such a renowned cultural hub is no easy feat as the city grows and is met with millions of tourists every year, but somehow Florence manages to transport you to another world; one that blends all that makes it the ‘cradle of Renaissance’ with modern fashion houses and street art seamlessly.

-You might be tempted to hit every famous cathedral and Renaissance art museum as soon as possible when you arrive in this city, swept up by the buzz of the people, smells and sounds, but we encourage you to step back, grab a gelato (or a nice glass of Chianti if that’s more your speed) and open your eyes to the hidden gems that Florence has to offer.
+You might be tempted to hit every famous cathedral and Renaissance art museum as soon as possible when you arrive in this city, swept up by the buzz of the people, smells and sounds, and that’s understandable.
+Personally, we encourage you to step back, grab a gelato (or a nice glass of Chianti if that’s more your speed) and open your eyes to the hidden gems that Florence has to offer.

-Not to worry – we’ll hit some famous spots for sure – but on our curated list of the best things to do in Florence, you’ll also find some ideas that will pique the curiosity of anyone up for something different.
+Not to worry – we’ll hit some famous spots for sure.
+In our curated list of the best things to do in Florence you’ll find some ideas that will pique the curiosity of anyone up for something different, a bit off the beaten path.
+Along with that we’re including a lot of the must see places in Florence.

 First, we’ve discussed when to visit Florence so that you can make the most of your time.
 We’ve then looked at six thing to do in Florence, as well as the best places to stay.
 Finding the best hotel in Florence is difficult due to the abundance of amazing places to stay, but we’ve narrowed it down a bit!